uca-teachertalley/parallel-lab-DrewS0320/README.md

 - The project should be configured properly, but you can add OpenMP to Visual Studio project by going to Project Properties-C/C++-Language.
   Set the Open MP Support option to "Yes"
+  Set the Open MP Support option to "Yes"

   1. What is the average time for ten runs of the serial version of the code?
 (You may run this